sergeyprokhorenko/Base64UUID/README.md

 ### 6.4.
 XML Safety

-The `$` character MAY be used directly, without escaping, within XML element content and attribute values.
+The `$` character MAY be used unescaped in XML element content and attribute values.

-The `$` character MUST be replaced with a hyphen-minus (U+002D, `-`) in XML element names, attribute names, or any context requiring an NCName (such as namespace prefixes).
+The `$` character is prohibited in XML element names, attribute names, and NCName contexts (e.g., namespace prefixes), where it MUST be replaced with a hyphen-minus (U+002D, `-`).

 ### 6.5.
 File System Compatibility